hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/192_meditation.md

 Then, meditation upon different objects.
-There are meditations upon different centres of the spine. \[According to the Yogis, there are two nerves in the spinal column, called Idâ and Pingalâ.They are the main channels through which the afferent and efferent currents travel.\] The hollow \[canal called Sushumnâ\] runs through the middle of the spinal column.
+There are meditations upon different centres of the spine. \[According to the Yogis, there are two nerves in the spinal column, called Idā and Pingalā.They are the main channels through which the afferent and efferent currents travel.\] The hollow \[canal called Sushumnā\] runs through the middle of the spinal column.
 The Yogis claim this cord is closed, but by the power of meditation it has to be opened.
 The energy has to be sent down to \[the base of the spine\], and the Kundalini rises.
 The world will be changed.